 (1) Organization

-(a) The information technology center shall hold a valid permit and maintain compliance with the criteria established for that permit as identified in paragraph (A) of rule 3301-3-03 of the Administrative Code.
+(a) The information technology center shall hold a valid permit and maintain compliance with the criteria established for that permit as identified in rule 3301-3-03 of the Administrative Code.

-(b) The information technology center shall be in compliance with section 3301.075 of the Revised Code and with the OECN line item appropriation language contained in the most recent budget enacted by the Ohio general assembly.
+(b) The information technology center shall be in compliance with section 3301.075 of the Revised Code and with the OECN line item appropriation language contained in House Bill 1 of the 128th General Assembly.

 (c) The information technology center as organized in accordance with either Chapter 167. or section 3313.92 of the Revised Code shall provide a current copy of its organizational agreement(s) for review during the site review specified in paragraph (A)(2) of rule 3301-3-04 of the Administrative Code and upon request by the department and/or the public.

-(a) Delivered based upon the quality implementation standards communicated by the department.
+(a) Core services shall be delivered based upon the quality implementation standards communicated by the department.

 (b) All software and hardware used by information technology center shall enable efficient and effective end-user access to the core services.